What is the difference between keywords and topics?

 Better user experience

 Customers find what they need faster.
-A well-organized topic page answers multiple questions in one place, reducing bounce rates.
+A well-organized topic page answers multiple questions in one place, which can help reduce bounce rates.

 Reduced maintenance

 Maintaining 50 strong pages is easier than maintaining 500 weak ones.
-Updates and improvements compound on pages that already have authority.
+Updates and improvements tend to compound on pages that already have authority.

 Clear site architecture